eighty20results/pmpro-gateway-paypalexpress-auto/README.txt

 Go to Memberships -> Payment Settings in the WordPress admin to select the "PayPal Express (Auto)" payment gateway and configure the required input fields.

 == Changelog ==
+== 1.4.4 ==

+* FIX: Define the the 'Show PayPal Link' global (for billing page)
+* ENHANCEMENT: Use filter to determine whether to use the PayPal gateway to determine next payment
+* ENHANCEMENT: Add support for TLS 1.2 connections to PayPal.com

 == 1.4.3 ==
 * FIX/ENHANCEMENT: Show PayPal button when signing up for free membership with Sponsored Memberships option